 - parsley sprigs

 - Mix cooked rice, ham, green onion, cheddar cheese and 2 eggs together.

-Divide mixture between all 12 muffin cups and pack them down very well with a spatula - they will be about 1/2 full. **It's important that it's very compressed so it will stay together once cooked.
+- Divide mixture between all 12 muffin cups and pack them down very well with a spatula - they will be about ½ full. **It's important that it's very compressed so it will stay together once cooked.

-Break egg directly onto rice mixture in each muffin cup, ensuring the yolk does not break.
+- Break egg directly onto rice mixture in each muffin cup, ensuring the yolk does not break.

 - Bake for about 25 minutes or until eggs are set (the whites are no longer runny and cooked through)

-Meanwhile, make Blender Cranberry Hollandaise sauce.
+- Meanwhile, make Blender Cranberry Hollandaise sauce.

-Let Ham & Rice Egg Cups sit for 3 minutes, then run a knife about the edge to loosen.
+- Let Ham & Rice Egg Cups sit for 3 minutes, then run a knife about the edge to loosen.
 Allow to sit for another 3 minutes, then run a knife around 1 more time before removing. * It is very important that you do this step or they will fall apart.

 Quick Blender Cranberry Hollandaise Sauce: